sentry-demos/tracing/README.md

 # tracing
-Overview...Tracing between React javascript and back-end REST API's and other microservices...This uses cloudbuild.yaml - Cloud Build, Cloud Container Registry, Cloud Run...
+Overview...Tracing between React javascript and back-end REST API's and other microservices...This uses cloudbuild.yaml - Cloud Build, Cloud Container Registry, Cloud Run...see troubleshooting for how to run individually and work with the cloudbuild.yaml differently.

 ## Setup
 #### Versions